Nxzc1/ChatBotShellshock/README.md

 # ChatBotShellshock
-A chat bot packed with features for Shell Shockesr
+A chat bot packed with features for Shell Shockers